Jin Boyang: 2021–2022 season: Beijing Olympics

-2022–2023 season
+2022–2023 season: Coaching change

-After the Beijing Olympics, Jin interviewed that he wished to "represent China and let everyone know that there is still a person fighting in men's singles" for "the next four years".
+After the Beijing Olympics, Jin's parents wanted him to stop skating, but he personally wanted to continue competing.
+He said in an interview that he wished to "represent China and let everyone know that there is still a person fighting in men's singles" for "the next four years".
 He also felt the responsibility to encourage more children to participate in figure skating and make more people love the sport.
-It was announced that Jin's new coaches would be Brian Orser and Tracy Wilson, after he'd been unable to go for face-to-face coaching with them at the Toronto Cricket, Skating and Curling Club previously.
-He was assigned to the 2022 Skate Canada International and 2022 NHK Trophy as his Grand Prix events of the season, however, he withdrew from both events, citing injury.
+It was announced that Jin's new coaches would be Brian Orser and Tracy Wilson, after he had been unable to go to Canada for face-to-face coaching with them previously.
+He was assigned to the 2022 Skate Canada International and 2022 NHK Trophy as his Grand Prix events of the season; however, he withdrew from both events, citing injury.

-Jin competed at the 2023 Four Continents Championships, placing fourth in the short program with a clean skate.
+Jin was unable to complete many jumps in practice during his first months with his new coaching team due to a lack of strength, and his programs were not finished until December.
+He competed at the 2023 Four Continents Championships, placing fourth in the short program.
 He revealed that he had continued to struggle with injury and health concerns, including two bouts of COVID in recent months, but that he was enthusiastic about how his new coaching team was managing the situation, calling this "a brand new start."
-He dropped to seventh place after the free skate, indicating that he had been dealing with pain while at the event that limited his jump practice.
+His fast-paced short program to Seven Nation Army had been changed twice because of his condition and recovery, and he started doing full run-throughs only two weeks prior to the competition.
+He dropped to seventh place after the free skate; he afterward indicated that he had been dealing with pain while at the event that limited his jump practice.
+The high altitude of Colorado Springs, where the Championships had taken place, also affected him.
+While Jin had trained at high altitude before, he stated that his stamina had reduced because of the two bouts of COVID.

+In an interview after the 2023 Four Continents Championships, he commented that his long program was constructed with the aim of expressing his feelings after moving to Canada for training.
+David Wilson had recommended several pieces of music before they settled on "This" by Ed Sheeran.
+Jin said they gradually filled the program with improvised movement, and that unconscious movements he did during training was added to the program later on.

+Jin was assigned to skate at the 2023 World Championships, where he scored 75.04 in the short program.
+He scored 129.18 in the free skate and finished 22nd overall with a score of 204.22.
+He said that his strength was still very lacking because of his series of health concerns and that he hoped to "make progress every day" in order to have a good performance at the 2026 Olympics.